tinevancorenland/IDE/README.md

 Check out the list below outlining the features and drawbacks of each of 10  IDE software programs.

-## Overview of 10 commonly used IDE's
+## Overview of commonly used text editors & IDE's

-1. Microsoft Visual Studio
+1. Visual Studio Code

+* Probably the best JavaScript ide for Windows, Mac and Linux.
+* Supports JavaScript, Node.js, TypeScript (+ extensions for other languages including C++, C#, Python, PHP, etc.)

 2. NetBeans

 3. PyCharm
 4. IntelliJ IDEA
 5. Eclipse